-1 Programme structure 1
+1. Programme structure .1

--

-2 Core areas of study 1
+2. Core areas of study .1

-3 Content 1
+3. Content .1

-4 The programme's goals for learning outcomes 1
+4. The programme's goals for learning outcomes .1

-5 The programme includes three national subject elements 3
+5. The programme includes three national subject elements 3

-5.1 Web Programming
+5.1.
+Web ProgrammingFejl!
+Bogmærke er ikke definer et.

-5.2 Development Environments
+5.2.
+Development Environments

-5.3 User Experiences
+5.3.
+User Experiences 5

-5.4 Exams in the national subject elements 6
+5.4.
+Exams in the national subject elements 6

-6 Internship 6
+6. Internship 6

-7 Requirements for the bachelor's project
+7. Requirements for the bachelor's project 7

-,

-8 Rules on credit 7
+8. Rules on credit 7

-9 Academic criteria for the selection of applicants for the top-up programme 8
+9. Academic criteria for the selection of applicants for the top-up programme 8

-10

-10 Entry into force and transitional period ర
+10. Entry into force and transitional period .8

-1 Programme structure
+1. Programme structure